qgindi/LibreAutomate/Other/DocFX/_doc/api/index.md

 ### Using the library without LibreAutomate
 To get the dlls use NuGet package [LibreAutomate](https://www.nuget.org/packages/LibreAutomate).
 Or copy from the LibreAutomate folder.
 Or build from source code.

+Your project settings:
+- Target OS = Windows.
+- Supported OS version >= 7.0.
-The program should use a manifest like [this](https://github.com/qgindi/LibreAutomate/blob/master/_/default.exe.manifest).
+- Use a manifest like [this](https://github.com/qgindi/LibreAutomate/blob/master/_/default.exe.manifest).
 It enables common controls 6, all OS versions, full DPI awareness, `disableWindowFiltering`.

-In project **Properties** enable WPF and Windows Forms.

-If not using NuGet, add the native code dlls to the project.
+If not using NuGet, add the native code files to the project.
 Add them as links, and in dll **Properties** set **Content** and **Copy if newer**.
-The sqlite dlls are optional if your app does not use the **sqlite** class.

 If some library functions throw **DllNotFoundException** (missing `AuCpp.dll` etc), add environment variable `Au.Path` with value = `Au.dll` folder path.
 May need this when the host program copies `Au.dll` somewhere without the native dll folders, for example in some scripting environments and GUI designers.